Córdoba, Spain: Airports

-Córdoba has an airport, although there are no airlines operating commercial flights on it.
-The closest airports to the city are Seville Airport (110 km as the crow flies), Granada Airport (118 km) and Málaga Airport (136 km).
+Córdoba has an airport, with seasonal flights to Palma de Mallorca, Gran Canaria and Barcelona.
+Other closest airports to the city are Seville Airport (110 km), Granada Airport (118 km) and Málaga Airport (136 km).

 Road

 The city is also well connected by highways with the rest of the country and Portugal.
+The A-45 and A-4 motorways serve the city.

 Intercity buses

 The main bus station is located next to the train station.
 Several bus companies operate intercity bus services to and from Córdoba.